24-Hour Nurse Advice Line

 Alberto N. Settlement

-This Notice Applies to All Community Health Choice Medicaid STAR Members under 21 years old: HHSC has settled a lawsuit that affects Private Duty Nursing, Home Health Skilled Nursing, Durable Medical Equipment and Supplies, and Personal Care Services for Medicaid beneficiaries under the age of 21.
+This Notice Applies to all Community Health Choice Medicaid STAR Members under 21 years old: HHSC has settled a lawsuit that affects Private Duty Nursing, Home Health Skilled Nursing, Durable Medical Equipment and Supplies, and Personal Care Services for Medicaid beneficiaries under 21 years of age.
 A copy of the Settlement Agreement is at: www.hhsc.state.tx.us and www.advocacyinc.org.
 If you have any questions, call Advocacy, Inc. toll-free at 1.800.252.9108.

 How do I find a Primary Care Provider or clinic?

-Use our Provider Find online search to find a Primary Care Provider or clinic.
+Use our online Provider Search to find a Primary Care Provider or clinic.
 It is updated every weekday, excluding holidays.
-Or you can search through our printed directories.
-They are updated quarterly.
+You also can search through our printed directories, which are updated quarterly.

 What is a referral?

 A referral is a consultation for evaluation and/or treatment of a patient requested by one doctor to another doctor.
 Community Health Choice will not pay the cost of non-emergency hospital care or medical equipment unless your Primary Care Provider gives you a referral.

 These services do not need a referral from a Primary Care Provider.